SimoneColu/AML_error_recognition/README.md

 - Environment setup details (the notebook was developed and tested in a **Kaggle environment**)
 - Cells to execute the full training pipeline

+### Branch Contribution
+The contribution added by this branch are:
+- `core/models/RecipeVerifier.py`:
+    -  Implements the RecipeVerifier architecture using a Transformer Encoder backend.

+- `dataloader/CaptainCookRecipeDataset.py`:
+    - A custom PyTorch Dataset that maps pre-computed recipe features to labels from error_annotations.json.

+- `train_tv`:
+    - Implements a Leave-One-Out (LOO) Cross-Validation loop to provide reliable performance estimates on the recipe dataset.
+    - Integrates Weights & Biases (WandB) for real-time tracking of running accuracy and loss curves across all folds.

 ### Training command

 ```bash